hecerinc/Notes-On/finanzas/chap11.md

 - Learn as much as you can about the market, different types of securities, and various trading strategies.
 - You may want to become a regular reader of Money, The Wall Street Journal, Barrons, and Forbes.
 - Strongly suggest to set up a portfolio of securities on paper, and make _paper trades_ in and out of your portfolio for 6 months to a year, to get a feel of what it's like to make and lose money on the market.
 You might want to use some online _portfolio tracking_ programs offered at [quicken.com](https://www.quicken.com/)  or [MSN Money Central](https://moneycentral.msn.com).
-- You will also need a way to invest &emdash; specifically a **brokerage firm** (person or online) and some investment vehicle in which to invest.
+- You will also need a way to invest &mdash; specifically a **brokerage firm** (person or online) and some investment vehicle in which to invest.
 - As a beginner investor, probably best to stick to the basics:
 	- Stocks
 	- Bonds